repository-preservation/lcmap-mastodon/README.rst

 Configuration
 -------------
-There are up to six environment variables, and two configurations that need to be defined.
+There are up to eight environment variables, and two configurations that need to be defined.

 You need to mount a volume to your container at `/data`.
 This should be the base dir to where the ARD tarballs can be found